LGBTQ rights in Sri Lanka: Third gender

 The concept of third gender is not recognized under Sri Lankan law.

+Conversion therapy

+In March 2022, a bill aimed at banning conversion therapy was tabled by Samagi Jana Balawegaya MP Rohini Kumari Wijerathna.
+Wijerathna criticized the government for not supporting the bill in July 2024.

-Blood donation
+Blood donations

-The National Blood Transfusion Service (NBTS) bans people who engage in risky behavior from donating blood.
-It classifies male same-sex intercourse as a risky behavior, along with unrelated behaviors such as drug use and having more than one sexual partner.
+The National Blood Transfusion Service (NBTS) bans people who engage in risky behaviour from donating blood.
+It classifies male same-sex intercourse as a risky behavior, along with unrelated behaviours such as drug use and having more than one sexual partner.
 Consequently, men who engage in anal sex with men are banned from donating blood through the NBTS.